KrishanuGharami/DSA-Course-2026-by-KG-Skills/README.md

 - Prepare for Coding Rounds (On-Campus & Off-Campus)

-- Ace Platforms like LeetCode, CodeStudio, Codeforces, etc.
+- Ace Platforms like LeetCode, HackerEarth, Codeforces, etc.

 ## This course is specially designed for: